-Total parenteral nutrition (TPN) is a medical method that is given to patients, bypassing the gastrointestinal system.
-What are the causes why patients are placed on total parenteral nutrition?
+Total parenteral nutrition (TPN) is a medical method that is given to clients, bypassing the gastrointestinal system.
+What are the causes why clients are placed on total parenteral nutrition?

 In this section, we’ll be discussing the nursing indications, considerations, and goals, and everything there is to know about TPN.

-Total parenteral nutrition is primarily a patient’s entire nutrition in a bag.
-Inside every packet, there is an exact amount of calories that are necessary for the patient’s welfare.
+Total parenteral nutrition is primarily a client’s entire nutrition in a bag.
+Inside every packet, there is an exact amount of calories that are necessary for the client’s welfare.
 Total parenteral nutrition is usually given through a peripherally-inserted central catheter (PICC) line or a central venous catheter mainly due to TPN’s contents, which is very sugary and liquefied.

-When taking care of a patient who has a TPN line, healthcare providers, especially nurses, should give high regard to the following:
+When taking care of a client who has a TPN line, healthcare providers, especially nurses, should give high regard to the following: